Mindful Connections

 • Our Team consists of a Child & Youth Therapist, Registered Social Worker (RSW) and clinical supervisors.

-We have a maximum group size of 8-10 depending on level of need.
+We have a maximum group size of 6-8 children depending on the level of need in each group.